tshrode37/Florida-Manatee-Mortalities/README.md

 summary_files[0].find('a').get('href') #get href
 ```

-The ouput will look like `'/media/11661/1974yearsummary.pdf'`.
+The ouput will then look like `'/media/11661/1974yearsummary.pdf'`.
 Now, to loop through the `summary_files[0]` variable, get all the "href" links, and add the links to a list, we can use the code below.

 ```python
 #loop through summary_files and get all href's and add full link to list